Loan Options to Help Make College Affordable

 For all Direct PLUS Loans for both parent and graduate/professional student borrowers, the origination fee is 4%, regardless of the first disbursement date.

 Can I consolidate loans received through the Federal Direct Loan Program with loans received through the FFELP Program so that I only have one payment once I leave school?UT Tyler students who have previously borrowed FFELP student loans through a lending institution and who are now borrowing a Federal Direct Loan are encouraged to consolidate all of their student loans into one Federal Direct Consolidation Loan.
 This will help the borrower avoid the situation of owing two separate loans to two different lenders.

 Borrowers who are interested in consolidation of all their student loans into one Consolidation Loan can contact the U.S. Department of Education for more information.

 The Texas B-On-Time Student Loan Program provides limited funding for no-interest loans to undergraduate UT Tyler students.
 If a student meets specified goals, the entire loan amount can be forgiven upon graduation.

 To qualify students must be a Texas resident, graduate from a Texas public or accredited private high school not earlier than the 2002-03 academic year under the recommended or distinguished program, have financial need and enroll full time (12 credit hours per semester) in undergraduate courses.

 For renewal eligibility, students must complete at least 75% of the semester credit hours attempted in the most recent academic year and have a cumulative GPA of at least 2.5 on all course work.
 A student may not receive B-On-Time loans for more than 150 credit hours.

-Note: Due to limited state funding for this program, eligible renewal students will be given priority for this award for the 2012-2013 academic year.
+Note: Due to limited state funding for this program, eligible renewal students will be given priority for this award.

-*These procedures must be completed by all students who have accepted an initial or renewal B-On-Time Loan award.
+*These procedures must be completed each academic year by all students who have accepted an initial or renewal B-On-Time Loan award.